This post was originally published in 2013.

 While working at Google, she marched into the offices of Larry Page and Sergey Brin and demanded the establishment of expectant mother parking.
 Brin immediately agreed; he’d just never thought of it before.
 Sandberg’s conclusion is that, if more women are in positions of power, there will be women around to think of these things.
 Sure, sort of, sometimes.
 I have limited belief in the efficacy of trickle-down feminism.

 (For an incisive feminist analysis of Lean In from an absolute living legend, please see bell hooks‘ Dig Deep: Beyond Lean In.)

 But that’s just me.
-I live on Wall Street, and every time I go get coffee at 10:45 or lunch at 2:30, or use the gym from 3-4, I think about how I’m pretty sure I “have it all,” in the sense that I’m enjoying the Art Deco skyscrapers (my gym used to be an art deco bank!) and the old Dutch buildings while other people are spending all the good daylight hours sitting where their boss tells them to sit.
+I live on Wall Street, and every time I go get coffee at 10:45 or lunch at 2:30, or use the gym from 3-4, I think about how I’m pretty sure I “have it all,” in the sense that I’m enjoying the Art Deco skyscrapers (my gym used to be an art deco bank!) and the old Dutch buildings while other people are spending all the good daylight hours sitting in a cubicle.

 It seems clear that I have an obsession with – or, more nicely put, a commitment to – my own physical freedom.
 You may not share this.
 But you obviously have your own requirements and priorities.

 What’s Really Important in Choosing – or Designing – a Career